 Deborah is a partner at Givens Pursley LLP, a law firm located in Boise, Idaho.
-She helps international and domestic companies navigate and obtain all of the legal entitlements required for the siting, operation or expansion of a business or development.
+She helps companies obtain the legal entitlements required for the siting, operation or expansion of a business or development.
 These entitlements include tax and workforce incentives, financing, real estate acquisition, land use and regulatory approvals, water rights and environmental permits.
 She has experience with energy, food processing, mining, industrial, commercial, agricultural, manufacturing, resort, large-scale residential and mixed-use projects.
 She handles permitting, contracting, operations and disputes and has experience in administrative, litigation and transactional settings.

 Deborah is active in professional and community organizations.
-She serves on the Executive Committee of Givens Pursley and the Board of Directors of the Boise Valley Economic Partnership.
+She serves on the Executive Committee of Givens Pursley and is the current Chair of the Board of Directors of the Boise Valley Economic Partnership.
 She previously has served on the Boards of the Andrus Center for Public Policy, Family Advocates, and Idaho Women Lawyers.
 She is a graduate of the Boise Metro Chamber's Leadership Boise program and past Chair of the COMPASS Public Participation Committee.

 Deborah's professional accomplishments and civic contributions have been recognized by her peers.
 Chambers USA has recognized Deborah as a Zoning/Land Use and Natural Resources & Environment expert and Martindale-Hubbell has awarded her the highest ranking (AV).
 Mountain States Super Lawyers has recognized her as a Rising Star.
 She is a recipient of the Tribute to Women and Industry (TWIN) award (2009), Idaho Business Review's Women of the Year award (2008), Idaho Women Lawyers' distinguished Kate Feltham award (2008), and Idaho Business Review's Accomplished 40 Under 40 award (2003).